JohnBaracuda/com.baracuda.runtime-monitoring/README.md

-## ⚠️ ATTENTION: Threre are some Issues on main that need to be addressed before it is considered stable again.
-Please only use Version **2.1.5** and switch to the "Stable" branch when using Runtime Monitoring.

 Runtime Monitoring
 ===
-> Note ⚠️ When updating **Major** versions of Runtime Monitoring, don't forget to remove the old version from the project before importing the new one! :)

 Runtime Monitoring is an easy way for you to monitor the state of your C# classes and objects during runtime.
 Just add the 'Monitor' attribute to a field, property, event or method and get its value or state displayed automatically in a customizable and extendable UI.
+#### ⚠️ Attention!
+> Runtime Monitoring has recently undergone some **Major** structural changes.
+Therefore parts of this documentation may not be up to date.
+Please be aware of this and stay tuned for updates.
+Also, don't forget to remove old versions from your project if you're updating Runtime Monitoring! :)

 &nbsp;